This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 Oracle Trace File Analyzer REST API Support

-Business that automate their data center operations require remote management and automation.
-The REST interface is an industry standard that supports remote management.
-Oracle Trace File Analyzer operation through REST APIs supports easy integration into customer operations frameworks, improving diagnostic efficiency and reducing recovery time.
+The REST interface enables you to configure remote management, and automate data center operations.
+Oracle Trace File Analyzer when operating through REST APIs supports easy integration into your operations framework and thus improves diagnostic efficiency and reduces recovery time.

 Oracle Trace File Analyzer Search Extended to Support Metadata Searches